isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 transitioning to the ``partner-down`` state.
-In some cases they both transitioned to the ``partner-down`` state, which could potentially result in allocations of the same IP addresses or delegated prefixes to different clients by the respective servers.
+In some cases they both transitioned to the ``partner-down`` state, which could potentially result in allocations of the same IP addresses or delegated prefixes to different clients by both servers.
 By entering the intermediate ``communication-recovery`` state, these problems are avoided.

 If a server in the ``communication-recovery`` state re-establishes communication with its partner, it tries to send the partner all of the outstanding lease